yohasebe/mdpresenter/docs/index.md

 * Focusing an image = Expand the image
 * Focusing a quiz element = show the answer key

-`SPACE` / `RIGHT`

-: Move cursor to next element, focus it, and set it to middle of screen

 `HOME`

 : Move to top